 Let’s face it: Running through another hot Texas summer is not easy.
 But it can be done.
 Being highly motivated helps.

+I read an article on motivation and drive at Art and Interior.
+I thought I would write here what I’ve learned from that and my past experience.
 Getting properly motivated to run (or race), is an emotional state that veteran and beginning runners all struggle with at times.
 Simply put, that motivational state can often be elusive.
 Especially in the doldrums of our brutal Texas summer when even an easy run can feel like a chore.

 Still, motivation is the lifeblood of all training and racing.
 Without it, the simplest run is difficult and a race can be agony.
 It’s no wonder that the highly motivated runner, is almost always a highly successful runner.

 Motivation is the measure of how much (or how badly) an individual runner wants to achieve a specific goal.
 Obstacles don’t get in the way of achieving whatever that goal is.
 But for every runner, there is a different source of motivation.
 The key is finding what works for you.

 If you find that you lack motivation to run (particularly during the summer), it’s important to ask yourself why you are even running.
 Is it to get physically fit, lose weight, accept a challenge, build confidence, learn a skill, or to compete and win your age group?
 Finish a marathon?